jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   tree

-when it is not installed on the computer, the terminal_ shows
+if it is not installed on the computer, the terminal_ shows

 .. code-block:: python

     tree: command not found

-when it is installed, the terminal_ shows
+if it is installed, the terminal_ shows

 .. code-block:: python